-Leaders have many aspects of how they enact their role.
-One that particularly interests me is the qualities that make a leader someone who is ‘in tune’ with the people around them and what is going on in their organisation.
+Leaders have many aspects of how they enact their roles.
+One that particularly interests me, is the qualities that make a leader someone who is ‘in tune’ with the people around them and what is going on in their organisation.

 They are someone who hears what’s really going on, can foresee potential problems in the organisation, and is chosen by their peers and staff as wise counsel.